WriteInGesturesProject/docs/ImageBank.md

 # Analysis

 The goal of Artigest is to be a light, free and open-source application.
-We don't want to download a bank of image and then search for an image that fit with the world.
+We don't want to download a bank of image and then search for an image that fit with the word.
 We want the speech therapist to insert a word and then artigest suggest some pictures to use.
 So we want a website that allows us to search for a word and use the image.